roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

     3. Run the following command to log on to two containers one after one.

-        The output indicates that the GPU memory limit is 4,301 MiB.
-This means that each container can use at most 4,301 MiB of memory.
+        The output indicates that the GPU memory limit is 4,301 MiB, which means that each container can use at most 4,301 MiB of GPU memory.

         ```
         kubectl exec -it app-3g-v1-0 nvidia-smi